hraberg/Shen.java/README.md

 * Saner choice of target method.
 Currently this is done by a mix of instanceof guards and fallback to `ClassCastException`.
 It's really only used for builtins.
 * Proper arithmetic.
 Shen.java uses long and double, but currently there's probably a lot of boxing going on.
-* Ad-herence to Shen types when compiling typed Shen to Java.
+* Adherence to Shen types when compiling typed Shen to Java.
 * Performance.
 My use of invokedynamic is pretty naive so far, so there's a lot of work to be done here.
 * Proper Java inter-op.
 Potentially using [Dynalink](https://github.com/szegedi/dynalink).